42% Of Pakistanis Consider Poverty To Be A High Priority Issue For Pakistan, Only 5% State Education - UrduPoint

 42% Of Pakistanis Consider Poverty To Be A High Priority Issue For Pakistan, Only 5% State Education

-According to a Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, 42% Pakistanis consider poverty to be a high priority issue for Pakistan, only 5% state education
+According to a Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, 47% Pakistanis consider emissions from industries as the biggest contributor to climate change